 I will provide intel by gathering vital information from the battlefield of vegan nutrition to aid you in your quest for wisdom.
 Yes, I am that heroic.

-This has started as an experiment over one year ago?
+It started as an experiment over one year ago?
 Wow, time flies.
 Alot has happened in these twelve+ months.
 My mother died of lung cancer in combination with stroke on 26.12.2015, my mother-in-law got a cardiac pacemaker earlier this year and my father-in-law is struggling with prostate cancer.

 In October 2015 the World Health Organization has declared red meat a carcenogenic group 2A and processed meat a carcenogenic group 1 – that’s the group smoking cigarettes is in.
 And what do these stubborn old farts do?
 Bacon for breakfast, Schnitzel for lunch and Leberwurst for dinner!